KetanBhoye/Image-Editor/README.md

 This project helped me to gain knowledge about web technologies and image processing.

-## Demo
+## Demo Video

-You can watch a demo of the project on Google Drive:
+You can watch a demo of the project:

 https://user-images.githubusercontent.com/77838645/221090325-82c0ee8e-0d02-4052-98e2-495512221ad9.mp4